> Folk Music > Songs > Now Westlin Winds (Song Composed in August)

 This is one of the many songs from the prolific pen of the great Robbie Burns (1759-96) to pass into the folk tradition.
 Under the title of Westlin’ Winds it is sung widely throughout Ulster.
 However, Phil [Callery] learned this from the singing of Luke Cheevers of Dublin.

 Ray Fisher (with Martin Carthy playing guitar) recorded Now Westlin Winds during the sessions for her album Traditional Songs of Scotland (1991).
-It wasn’t used for this album though, but was included in the same year on the Hokey Pokey charity album All Through the Year: A Calendar in Music & Song.
+It wasn’t used for this album though, but was included in the same year on the Hokey Pokey charity calender in music and song, All Through the Year.

 The Old Blind Dogs sang Song for Autumn on their 1992 CD New Tricks.
 Iain Clavey noted: